squinky/oo2k16/README.md

 a game by the International Oppression Olympic Committee

-(Dietrich Squinkifer, Jess Marcotte, and Sarah Fay Girard)
+(Jessica Rose Marcotte, Sarah Fay Girard, and Dietrich Squinkifer)